dngu7/honeyplotnet/readme.md

 ### Hardware Requirements
 Training was conducted using a single A100 node with 4 GPUs (80GB).
 Each of the three stages required approximately 8-12 hours.

-The trained weights for our best model (MVQGAN-T5) can be downloaded using `python download_weights.py`.

 ### Setup

 #### Default Configuration